irrienberith/s10-3c-keyboard-on-freebsd/README.md

 # s10-3c-keyboard-on-freebsd

-Enable lenovo s10-3c's keyboard on FreeBSD /Linux
+Enable lenovo s10-3c's keyboard on FreeBSD/Linux

-> The bios of Lenovo netbook s10-3c is weird, so, after i installed linux or freebsd on it, the keyboard just DOESN'T work.
+> The BIOS of Lenovo netbook *s10-3c* is weird, so, after i installed linux or freebsd on it, the keyboard just DOESN'T work.
 Solutions are below.

 ### 1. Make sure you have gcc in your system
-if not, try these:
+If not, try this:

-on *FreeBSD*, use
+On *FreeBSD*, use
 ```
 # pkg install gcc
 ```
-on *Ubuntu/Debian*, use
+On *Ubuntu/Debian*, use
 ```
 # apt-get install gcc
 ```
-on *openSUSE*, use
+On *openSUSE*, use
 ```
 # zypper in gcc
 ```

 ### 2. Save the code to a file
-use your text editor to open a file:
+Use your text editor to open a file:

-on *FreeBSD*, use `% ee keyboard.c`
+On *FreeBSD*, use `% ee keyboard.c`
 and paste the code to the editor:

       #include<unistd.h>